 Throughout, her work is deeply infused by her First Nations heritage, where she often weaves together traditional Coast Salish legends and classic fairytales which are infused with multicultural and feminist influences.
 Due to this blended point of view, her writing is often described as being that of a “Modern Native.”

-Grant studied Creative Writing at Kwantlen University College, and has been awarded four prestigious First Nations Storyteller grants from the Canada Council for the Arts, as well as grants from the BC Arts Council and the First Peoples’ Cultural Council.
+Grant studied Creative Writing at Kwantlen University College and has been awarded several prestigious First Nations Storyteller grants from the Canada Council for the Arts, as well as grants from the B.C.
+Arts Council and the First Peoples’ Cultural Council.

-She is currently wrapping up a collection of reimagined Coast Salish myths, entitled Killer Whale-Wolf & the Isle of Women, illustrated by renowned Tacoma artist, Qwalsius-Shaun Peterson.
-These stories are supernaturally-driven and haunting, exploring what it means to be a “Modern Native” in the digital age.
+Currently, she is wrapping up a short story collection of reimagined Coast Salish myths, entitled Killer Whale-Wolf & the Isle of Women.
+The book will feature illustrations by renowned Tacoma artist, Qwalsius-Shaun Peterson, and Mvskoke artist, Britt Newton.
+These stories are supernaturally driven and haunting, exploring what it means to be a “Modern Native” in the digital age.
 Wolves and killer-whales shift into human form, missing Native girls are avenged, rainmaking rituals are paramount, and—as in all universal myths—the power of transformation is at the core of the most emotionally dramatic tales.

-Grant is also embarking upon a live-action video project that’s based on her epic spoken word poem, Modern Native.
-“It’s about the storytelling traditions of Native culture and finding empowerment as you face up to life’s challenges and take control of your destiny,” she explains.
+“It’s about the storytelling traditions of Native culture and finding empowerment as you face life’s challenges and take control of your destiny,” Grant explains.
 “It’s about how tribal myths are taught and learned throughout generations.
 In a lot of ways, the current shift from the print to the digital medium reminds me of how so many First Nation stories got lost in the transition from oral history to print.
-There’s an urgent need right now to share those narratives with the world in a contemporary, accessible format, which is where video comes into play.”
+There’s an urgent need to share those narratives in a contemporary, accessible format, which is where film and animation comes into play.”

 Grant began her career in Vancouver with the launch of the arts-focused Copious magazine, which gained a significant following and associated itself with the spoken word scene.
 She eventually went on to work as a digital editor at Condé Nast, a dream she’d had ever since she was a teenager reading Vogue magazine.
-In 2009, she published her first poetry collection, The Pin-Up Poet—a book that pairs noirish photos of Grant portraying a number of different characters, with imagistic poetry that offers insight into the women’s identities or predicaments.
+In 2009, she published her first poetry collection, The Pin-Up Poet—a book that pairs noirish Cindy Sherman-inspired photos of Grant portraying several different characters, with imagistic poetry that offers insight into the women’s identities or predicaments.

 Her passion for merging words with visuals is what propelled her into the realm of comic books.
 She began writing illustrated stories as early as 2003, starring a mysterious heroine called MINX, a Native warrior woman with the ability to move between the parallel dimensions of Dreamtime and our waking reality, usually surrounded by a pack of white spirit wolves.

 In a way, the MINX saga is also Grant’s own story, a kind of allegory that mirrors her own passage out of darkness into a greater discovery of both herself and her history.
 Like the protagonist, MINX, it took Grant a long time to unlock her inner life.
 Born into a family of Jehovah’s Witnesses, Grant found herself growing increasingly wary of the church’s teachings, a skepticism that grew deeper as her father began to explore his own lineage.
-“My father began rediscovering his Native roots later in life,” she explains, “He left the religion and had a sort of shamanistic breakdown, suddenly remembering traditions that his father had taught him, which filtered down to me.”
+“My father began rediscovering his Native origins later in life,” she explains, “He left the religion and had what historian Joseph Campbell refers to as a ‘shamanistic breakdown,’ suddenly remembering traditions that his father had taught him in his youth, which filtered down to me.

 The idea of Dreamtime and Dream Warriors stems from the Native belief that when you sleep, you actually visit Dreamtime, a world just as rich as the one you inhabit while awake.
 Graphic novels were a vehicle to expand on the notions of heritage, personal choice, and identity.

-The concept of Dreamtime comes from Grant’s past: Native Americans believe that when you sleep, you actually visit Dreamtime, a world just as rich as the one you inhabit while awake.
-MINX’s identity in Dreamtime–and what it is she has to accomplish while she’s there–will be revealed over the course of the next several books.
-Throughout, Grant expands on the notions of heritage, personal choice and identity, using MINX’s adventures as a way to explore the notions of being true to your past while confronting the obstacles that lie ahead.
-Ultimately it is about one woman’s journey, both across dimensions and into her own past.
+MINX’s identity in Dreamtime, and what it is she must accomplish while she’s there, will be revealed over the course of the next several books, and an upcoming animated story.
+Throughout, Grant expands on the notions of heritage, personal choice, and identity, using MINX’s adventures as a way to explore what it means to be true to your past while confronting the obstacles that lie ahead.
+Ultimately, it is about one woman’s journey, both across dimensions and into her own past.